Writer. Retired Fund Manager.

 R is a private page, where I pay simple homage to my Valentine of more than forty years – my noblest job in life is to daily humour her, much like a Chinese fictional leader who retired early in the 14th century of Mongolian China in order to (unnecessarily!) darken his wife’s eyebrows; retired, because the beloved was a Mongolian princess.

-The last two are works of fiction, continuing.
+The remaining three are works of fiction, continuing.
 Evening in Vijaya is a private history of a Cham duchess, of her life-long friend the brave famous king and their inventive but sorrowful kingdom, of fate and human design; and of the remains of her archives somehow bequeathed into my hand – or was it simply a product of dreams?
 North-East is of a philosophical communist comrade (contradiction in terms, perhaps), and the smells of gunpowder and mountain orchids in her time, of her comrade husband and two other persons from a different land many mountains and oceans away, and of unexpected love that transcended time, space, customs.

 Articles up until March 2019 were posted on Google-Plus page plus.google.com/+LongVoPhuoc until the service was abandoned by Google in April 2019.